(1) Lower Level Option: LATER WALK DEPARTURE TIME 10:30; LEAVE BRECHIN BY 09:30

-This is, provisionally, an out-and-back Y-shaped route sticking largely to forestry roads due to current storm damage affecting many of the forest paths.
-Forest and Land Scotland has closed Jocks' Road and the riverside paths within the forest, except for the route to Corrie Fee which is open (at time of planning).
-Furthest points are Corrie Fee and /or the top of the forest using the Jock's Road diversion on the opposite bank.
-Can become a loop if paths are cleared by spring.
+This is an out-and-back Y-shaped route sticking largely to forestry roads due to current storm damage affecting many of the forest paths.
+Forest and Land Scotland has closed Jocks' Road and the riverside paths within the forest, except for the route to Corrie Fee and the Kilbo Path which are open.
+Furthest points are Corrie Fee and the top of Glen Doll Forest (using the Jock's Road forestry road diversion on the opposite bank).
 This option is more suitable for slower walkers, and is suitable for dogs on leads.
 Led by Peter F.

 Option 1 can be muddy in places.
 Slow, steady ascent of 200 metres to Corrie Fee; this path becomes rougher after end of forestry road.
-Option 2 - see above.
 Toilets at Ranger Centre in Car Park.
+Option 2 - see details above.

 Local Grades (1) C+ ;(2) B+